welldone-software/gulp-durandal/README.md

  - 1.0.0 - Basic features, tests and samples in place.
 Deployed on [npm](https://www.npmjs.org/package/gulp-durandal).
  - 1.1.0 - Added rjsConfigAdapter option to allow full control over the config object passed to the rjs optimizer.
  - 1.1.1 - More robust error handling to ensure `gulp.watch` continues to work even in case of rjs errors.
+ - 1.1.2 - Updated readme with useful links.
+ - 1.1.3 - Fixed documentation of callback process in documentation.

 ## License
 [MIT](https://github.com/welldone-software/gulp-durandal/blob/master/LICENSE)